Theriault Watches BRICS Currency with a Gold-Backed Edge: A New Power Play in Global Finance

 Theriault sees this as more than just an economic shift.
 It’s also a cultural one, where digital and physical assets collide.
 Whether it’s gold-backed currencies or tokenized art, the future belongs to those who can harness the power of both.
 "We’re living through a convergence," he says, "and the ones who see it now, they’re the ones who are going to win."

-His own work as an artist is living proof.
+His work as an artist is living proof.
 As gold prices continue to hit record highs and the BRICS nations move closer to launching their currencies, Theriault is minting new art on the Ethereum blockchain.
 His 3D motion graphics, pushing brand logos to the next billboard benchmark, are more than just art—they’re assets in this new world order.

 This isn’t just a financial Fintech merger revolution; it’s a cultural one.
-Theriault is right there at the crossroads, crafting pieces that blend beauty, function, and vision.
+Theriault is at the crossroads, crafting pieces that blend beauty, function, and vision.
 And as the BRICS nations prepare to compete with the U.S. dollar, backed by gold and fueled by tokenization, the world—and the art market—will never be the same.